durngyn/spotify-distribution/README.md

 make up of that particular playlist by genre.
 The goal is subject to change based on the limitations of Spotify's API.

 ## Technologies Used
-* TBD (Most services from AWS that I have not used yet + ones I have experience in)
+* TBD (Most likely services from AWS that I have not used yet + ones I have experience in)

 ## Completed Tasks
 * N/A